Showing posts with label Science. Show all posts

 A Look at the Science behind Energy Healing

-People often ask if energy healing depends on the belief of the client.
-The placebo effect is real.
-We can harness it by working through feelings and beliefs that undermine the healing process, but when I worked in consumer healthcare, research on new products was expected to outperform the placebo.
+People often ask if energy healing depends on the belief of the client - the placebo effect is real.
+And while we can harness it by working through feelings and beliefs that may undermine the healing process, when I worked in consumer healthcare, research was expected to outperform the placebo.

 This is why I was happy to find a book called Vibrational Medicine, by Dr Richard Gerber.
 It goes through research done in labs and clinical settings.
 The book is a brick: 500 pages and almost too technical, but worth reading as an energy healer.